 Our mission is to humanely care for homeless pets, return them to their current owners, or adopt them to new loving homes.
-In addition we will educate the public about responsible leg ownership and the importance of spaying and neutering their pets.
+In addition we will educate the public about responsible pet ownership and the importance of spaying and neutering.

 Tuesday - 10:00 a.m. to 4:00 p.m.